-New Orleans Saints News: How Much Will The Starters Play Against Chargers On Saturday? – How To Watch
+New Orleans Saints News: How Much Will The Starters Play Against Chargers On Saturday And How To Watch

-On Saturday night, the New Orleans Saints will step out onto the field for third preseason game of 2018, but it may end up being the most important one.
+On Saturday night, the New Orleans Saints will step out onto the field for the third preseason game of 2018, but it may end up being the most important one.
 With a record of 1-1, the Saints will face off against the Los Angeles Chargers after having joint practices for the past week.
-As both teams look forward to the start of the regular season, this game will bring forth the longest amount of time the fans will see the Saints starters on the field.
+As both teams look forward to the start of the regular season, this game will feature the longest amount of time the fans will see the Saints’ starters on the field.

 So far, the Black and Gold Nation has watched as the back-up quarterbacks have battled it out for a roster spot.
-When the Saints play the Chargers in the StubHub Center this weekend, the fans will finally get to see Drew Brees in action.
+When the Saints play the Chargers in the StubHub Center this weekend, fans will finally get to see Drew Brees in action.

 Brees won’t be the only starter who is seeing the game field for the first time, though, as Cameron Jordan is going to be in on defense as well.
-As reported by NOLA, the game against the Chargers will also mark the debut of first-round pick Marcus Davenport who has missed the first two preseason games due to a groin injury.
+As reported by NOLA, the game against the Chargers will also mark the debut of first-round pick Marcus Davenport, who has missed the first two preseason games due to a groin injury.

 While many veterans don’t really need the preseason to secure their roster spot or position on the team, it is good to shake off some rust for regular season game days.
-The only question now is – How much will the Saints starters play against the Chargers on Saturday?
+The only question now is, how much will the Saints starters play against the Chargers on Saturday?

 Old friends @Chargers #Saints pic.twitter.com/twpwbUonyo